openstack/openstack-manuals/doc/networking-guide/source/config-subnet-pools.rst

 It ensures that there is no overlap between any two subnets allocated from the same pool.

-As a regular tenant in an OpenStack cloud, you can create a subnet pool of your own and use it to manage your own pool of addresses.
+As a regular project in an OpenStack cloud, you can create a subnet pool of your own and use it to manage your own pool of addresses.
 This does not require any admin privileges.
-Your pool will not be visible to any other tenant.
+Your pool will not be visible to any other project.

-If you are an admin, you can create a pool which can be accessed by any regular tenant.
+If you are an admin, you can create a pool which can be accessed by any regular project.
 Being a shared resource, there is a quota mechanism to arbitrate access.

 Quotas